-snapshotslicedViewWithLabels <filename>
+snapshotslicedViewWithLabels <absolue path to file>

-Export the entire frame, main view, main view with labels, or sliced view, respectively, to a an image file.
+Export the entire frame, main view, main view with labels, or sliced view, respectively, to a PNG format file.
+You must include the full path to the file or IGB will write the file to the location from where you launched IGB.